Glossary term

 What Is a Surrender Charge?

-A surrender charge is a fee or reduction that applies when money is withdrawn from an annuity or certain insurance contracts before the contract's penalty period ends.
-In retirement planning, the term appears most often with deferred annuities, where the insurer uses a surrender schedule to discourage early exits and to recover distribution or contract costs.
-The concept is broader than annuities alone, but annuities are one of the main places consumers encounter it.
+A surrender charge is a fee or value reduction that can apply when money is withdrawn from an annuity or certain insurance contracts during the surrender period.
+The term appears most often with deferred annuities, where the insurer uses a surrender schedule to discourage early exits and recover contract or distribution costs.

 Key Takeaways

-• A surrender charge usually applies during an early-contract penalty period.
+- A surrender charge usually applies during an early-contract penalty period.

-• The charge often declines over time under a surrender schedule.
+- The charge often declines over time under a surrender schedule.

-• Some contracts allow limited withdrawals each year without triggering the full charge.
+- Some contracts allow limited withdrawals each year without triggering the full charge.

-• A surrender charge can apply even when the owner is exchanging the contract rather than cashing out.
+- A surrender charge can apply even when the owner is exchanging the contract rather than cashing out.

 How a Surrender Charge Works

-When an investor buys a Deferred Annuity, the contract may include a surrender period that lasts for several years.
+When an investor buys a deferred annuity, the contract may include a surrender period that lasts for several years.
 If the owner withdraws more than the contract allows during that time, the insurer reduces the amount received by applying the surrender charge.
-The schedule often starts high in the early years and steps down gradually until it reaches zero.

 Why Surrender Charges Matter